 which is also known as the Colebrook equation, expresses the Darcy friction factor f as a function of pipe relative roughness ε / Dh and Reynolds number.

-In 1939, Colebrook found an implicit correlation for the friction factor in round pipes by fitting the data of experimental studies of turbulent flow in smooth and rough pipes.
+In 1939, Colebrook found an implicit correlation for the friction factor in round pipes by fitting the experimental studies of turbulent flow in smooth and rough pipes.

-For hydraulically smooth pipe and the turbulent flow (Re < 105) the friction factor can be approximated by Blasius formula:
+For hydraulically smooth pipe and the turbulent flow (Re < 105), the friction factor can be approximated by the Blasius formula:

 f = (100.Re)-¼

-It must be noted, at very large Reynolds numbers, the friction factor is independent of the Reynolds number.
-This is because the thickness of laminar sublayer (viscous sublayer) decreases with increasing Reynolds number.
-For very large Reynolds numbers the thickness of laminar sublayer is comparable to the surface roughness and it directly influences the flow.
+It must be noted that the friction factor is independent of the Reynolds number at very large Reynolds numbers.
+This is because the thickness of the laminar sublayer (viscous sublayer) decreases with increasing Reynolds number.
+For very large Reynolds numbers, the thickness of the laminar sublayer is comparable to the surface roughness, and it directly influences the flow.
 The laminar sublayer becomes so thin that the surface roughness protrudes into the flow.
-The frictional losses in this case are produced in the main flow primarily by the protruding roughness elements, and the contribution of the laminar sublayer is negligible.
+The frictional losses, in this case, are produced in the main flow primarily by the protruding roughness elements, and the contribution of the laminar sublayer is negligible.

 Heat Transfer Coefficient